Islamic State says beheads U.S. journalist, holds another

 BAGHDAD/BEIRUT (Reuters) - Islamic State insurgents released a video on Tuesday purportedly showing the beheading of U.S. journalist James Foley, who had gone missing in Syria nearly two years ago, and images of another U.S. journalist whose life they said depended on U.S. action in Iraq.

-The video, titled “A Message To America,” was posted on social media sites.
+The video, titled “A Message To America,” was posted on social media websites.
 It was not immediately possible to verify its authenticity.

 Foley, who has reported in the Middle East for five years, was kidnapped on Nov.
 22, 2012, by unidentified gunmen.
 Steven Sotloff, who appeared at the end of the video, went missing in northern Syria while he was reporting in July 2013.

-The White House said that U.S. intelligence agents were working to verify the authenticity of a video.
+The White House said that U.S. intelligence agents were working to verify the authenticity of the video.

-The Islamic State had not previously executed American citizens publicly.
-The video was posted after the United States resumed air strikes in Iraq for the first time since the end of the U.S. occupation in 2011.

-The video opened with a clip of U.S. President Barack Obama saying he had authorized strikes in Iraq.
+The video, which was posted after the United States resumed air strikes in Iraq for the first time since the end of the U.S. occupation in 2011, opened with a clip of U.S. President Barack Obama saying he had authorized strikes in Iraq.

 “Obama authorizes military operations against the Islamic State effectively placing America upon a slippery slope towards a new war front against Muslims,” words appear in English and Arabic on the screen.